 ❌ Not really ideal as a fitness treadmill (low max speed)

 ❌ Cannot attach a monitor stand for ergonomics

 ❌ Expensive for a light-use treadmill desk

 I recently started working from home twice a week.
 I purchased the Treadmill desk so that I can walk while I work.
 This model is very sturdy and provides a very large workspace.
 It even has a flash port on the right, from which you can charge your cell phone while you work.
 It only shows basic stats such as distance, calories burned, and time walked.
 But, that is all the stats that I need, so I am 100% satisfied with my purchase! — review source - nordictrack.com

 2021 was a tough year for treadmill desk manufacturers, as every major company went long periods of time without inventory because of shutdowns, container shortages, part shortages and more.
 The good news is that 2022 appears to be off to a much better start, and almost all major sellers are now back in stock.

 We anticipate a relative return to normal in 2022, with our eyes on a few things:

 We hope you found this list helpful as you consider which treadmill desk will work best for you.
 We've tried hard to include all the important characteristics of each product, but there are obviously a lot more details that might be important to you.
 With each listing, you can click through to a more detailed product page with specifications and details, or you can always reach out to us if you need help.

-So if you need any help, or just want someone to talk through this decision with you, please email us at the address below and ask to setup a "Treadmill Consultation."
-We'll set aside some time just for you, so we can answer all of your questions.
+So if you need any help, or just want someone to talk through this decision with you, please email us at the address below.
+We're happy to answer all your questions.